vectorengine/vectorsql/docs/expressions.md

 * at least 3 arguments may be provided
-* the 1st argument must be of type Int
+* the 1st argument must be of type Int32
-* the 2nd argument must be of type Int
+* the 2nd argument must be of type Int32

 ### Description
 Returns a random list of tuples.